SimonCB765/PatientExtraction/README.md

 {out} should be one or more of the following separated by spaces (case insensitive):

 - CODE - Output the selected code (not compatible with the ALL mode).
+- COUNT - (Default value) Output the number of times the selected code was associated with the patient.
 - DATE - Output the date when the selected code was associated with the patient (not compatible with the ALL mode).
+- MAX - Output the maximum value (value 1 (v) not value 2 (w)) associated with the selected codes.
+- MEAN - Output the mean value (value 1 (v) not value 2 (w)) associated with the selected codes.
-- COUNT - (Default value) Output the number of times the selected code was associated with the patient.
+- MIN - Output the minimum value (value 1 (v) not value 2 (w)) associated with the selected codes.
-- VALUE - Output the value associated with the selected code (not compatible with the ALL mode).
+- VALUE - Output the value (value 1 (v) not value 2 (w)) associated with the selected code (not compatible with the ALL mode).

 Examples of valid codes: